 For us, sustainability means solutions that improve energy, water and material efficiency.
 We strive to develop ways of utilizing renewable and recovered energy sources and invest in making their use more efficient.
 We take care to protect the natural environment surrounding us by preventing harmful pollution in our everyday operations.

-As an example, over the past eight years (2012–2019), Adven has succeeded in reducing carbon dioxide emissions from its energy production in Finland by 39 per cent (in relation to energy sales).
+As an example, over the past nine years (2012–2020), Adven has succeeded in reducing carbon dioxide emissions from its energy production in Finland by 37 per cent (in relation to energy sales).
 This means roughly 80 kilos less carbon dioxide for every megawatt hour sold.
 Adven’s long-term approach to reduce emissions include, among other things, switching to renewable energy sources and improving the efficiency of our plants.

 Aiming for 200,000 tons reduction in CO2 emissions during the next five years